Stationary and moving bright solitons in Bose-Einstein condensates with spin-orbit coupling in a Zeeman field: Model

 \section{Model}

 First of all, we assume that the longitudinal trapping frequency $\omega_x$ is much smaller than the transverse trapping frequency $\omega_\perp$.
-In the case, the wave function of transverse is the ground state of the harmonic oscillator.
+In this case, the wave function of transverse is the ground state of the harmonic oscillator.
 Therefore, a BEC can be regarded as a quasi-one-dimensional system.
-Considering the equal weight mixing of Rashba and Dresselhaus SOC, a spin-1 BEC in a Zeeman field can be described by quasi-one-dimensional three-component Gross-Pitaevskii equations with SOC \cite{KawaguchiY}.
-After dimensionless, the equations become
+Considering the equal weight mixing of Rashba and Dresselhaus SOC, a spin-1 BEC in a Zeeman field can be described by quasi-one-dimensional three-component Gross-Pitaevskii equations with SOC \cite{kawaguchi_spinor_2012}.
+After dimensionless \cite{gautam_mobile_2015,adhikari_phase_2019}, the equations become

-where $\gamma$ is the strength of SOC and $\psi_{j}$ (with $j=+1,0,-1$) are the wave functions of the three hyper-fine spin components of a spinor BEC.
+where $\gamma$ is the strength of SOC (controlled by two lasers) and $\psi_{j}$ (with $j=+1,0,-1$) are the wave functions of the three hyper-fine spin components of a spinor BEC.
 The $n_{j}=|\psi_j|^2$ are the component densities, while $n=\sum_j|\psi_j|^2$ is the total particle density.
-In addition, $c_0$ and $c_2$ are the effective constants of mean field and spin exchange interactions, respectively.
-They are connected with two-body s-wave scattering lengths $a_0$ and $a_2$ for total spin 0, 2: $c_0\propto\left(a_0+2a_2 \right)/3$ and $c_2\propto\left(a_2-a_0\right)/3$, which can be adjusted experimentally by the Feshbach resonance technology \cite{Papoular}.
-This allows us to adjust whether the system is ferromagnetic ($c_2<0$) or antiferromagnetic ($c_2>0$) and whether the atomic interaction is attractive or repulsive, which are critical for the kinds of solitons allowed in the system.
-Moreover, $p=-\mu_B gB$ and $q=g^2\mu^2_BB^2/\Delta E_{hf}$ represent the strength of the linear and quadratic Zeeman effects, respectively.
-Here $\mu_B$ is the Bohr magneton, $B$ is the strength of the magnetic field, $g$ is the Land\'{e} g-factor, and $\Delta E_{hf}$ is the hyperfine energy splitting between the initial and intermediate energies.
+In addition, $c_0$ and $c_2$ are the effective constants of mean-field and spin-exchange interactions, respectively.
+They are connected with two-body s-wave scattering lengths $a_0$ and $a_2$ for total spin 0, 2: $c_0\propto\left(a_0+2a_2 \right)/3$ and $c_2\propto\left(a_2-a_0\right)/3$, which can be adjusted experimentally by the Feshbach resonance technology \cite{papoular_microwave-induced_2010}.
+This allows us to adjust whether the system is ferromagnetic ($c_2<0$) or antiferromagnetic ($c_2>0$) and whether the atomic interaction is attractive or repulsive, which are critical for the types of solitons allowed in the system.
+Moreover, $p=-\mu_{\mathrm{B}} gB$ and $q=g^2\mu^2_{\mathrm{B}}B^2/\Delta E_{\mathrm{hf}}$ represent the strength of the linear and quadratic Zeeman effects, respectively.
+Here $\mu_{\mathrm{B}}$ is the Bohr magneton, $B$ is the strength of the magnetic field, $g$ is the Land\'{e} g-factor, and $\Delta E_{\mathrm{hf}}$ is the hyperfine energy splitting between the initial and intermediate energies.
 Therefore, both $p$ and $q$ can be positive or negative.
-In fact, upon a pseudo-spin rotation, our model is suitable for a spin-1 BEC system with Raman-induced SOC \cite{LanZH}.
+In fact, upon a pseudo-spin rotation, our model is suitable for a spin-1 BEC system with Raman-induced SOC \cite{lan_raman-dressed_2014}.